MosGeo/Strata/README.md

     <img width=800 src="https://github.com/MosGeo/Strata/blob/master/ReadmeFiles/Realizations.png" alt="Realizations" title="Multiple realizations"</img>
 </div>

-## Possible usage
+## How to use
+See the example Matlab script folder for possible usage.
+Basically 1) define the transition matrices and depositional rates at different sea levels, 2) fefine sea level curve, 3) Run.
+Possible usage into projects include:
 - Study the effect of changing cyclostratigraphic pattern on different outputs such as the seismic signal.
 - Study the effect of upscaling on different outputs.
 - Create a training dataset for machine learning.

-## How to use
-See the example Matlab script folder for possible usage.
-Basically 1) define the transition matrices and depositional rates at different sea levels, 2) fefine sea level curve, 3) Run.

 ## Other features
 Upscaling functions are included.
 Mean and Mode moving window upscaling are implemented.
 See examples for how to use.